 The Dinuba Connection is a route connecting Reedley and Dinuba, developed by the FCRTA in partnership with DART.
 Buses travel between Dinuba and Reedley on weekdays.
 Stops include the Dinuba Vocational Center, Adventist Medical Center, Reedley College, Palm Village Retirement Community, and Walmart.
 Dinuba Connection buses make approximately 14 round trips daily, departing hourly from Dinuba Transit Center at five minutes past the hour between 7:05 a.m. and 8:05 p.m.
 Reedley residents can use this line to access shopping, educational, and employment opportunities.
+Additionally, farmworkers may find it a useful connection to Dinuba-area agricultural operations.
 During the summer, service ends early, with the last bus departing Dinuba at 2:05 p.m.